pseusys/volcanic/README.md

 - Under the `sources/utils` root you will find some helping classes, mostly for calculation (most of them are implemented by us).
 - Under the `sources/objects` root you will find most of the features/objects like terrain, trees, smoke etc.

+## Possible Extensions
+- Birds with Skinning techniques
+- Navigating and controlling a bird flying through the scene
+- Volcanic eruption with flowing lava, that is burning the trees
+- Controlls

+## Difficulties
+- difficult to debug and find the errors
+- sometimes not clear which transform method from what class is used
+- understanding exact functionalities

 ## Screenshots